Methanol poisoning is a cause of an acute toxic leukoencephalopathy that also has eventual chronic sequelae.

 Patients can present with a variety of devastatingly disabling clinical features, often after a 12-24 hour latency:

-- visual disturbances characterised by optic neuritis and eventual blindness 1,3
+- visual disturbances characterized by optic neuritis and eventual blindness 1,3

-- CNS features such as headache, dizziness, fatigue, and eventual permanent neurological dysfunction 1-3
+- CNS features such as a headache, dizziness, fatigue, and eventual permanent neurological dysfunction 1-3

 - gastrointestinal symptoms such as nausea, vomiting, and abdominal pain 1,4

 - severe uncompensated metabolic acidosis with a high anion gap 1,2,4